 In response to the COVID-19 pandemic, ACF Winter will be held entirely online this year.
-ACF will coordinate with host schools to hold mirrors using an online platform (to be announced later), and will work to create the most authentic and engaging quizbowl experience possible under these circumstances.
+ACF will coordinate with host schools to hold mirrors using Discord, and will work to create the most authentic and engaging quizbowl experience possible under these circumstances.

 Any team with at least two people on it who played a regular, collegiate, academic quizbowl tournament* (either as a college student or high school student) prior to September 1, 2019, is required to submit a half-packet.
 Please email firstname.lastname@example.org if you are unsure whether your team is required to submit a half-packet.
 A team that is not required to submit a packet may submit an optional packet by the no-penalty deadline for a $50 discount.